Healthy and refreshing Lemon Cheesecake Popsicles! Quick and easy to prepare & full of delicious, zingy, lemony, cheesecake flavour.

 - 1 tablespoon maple syrup

-- Put the pecan nuts, 1 date and a pinch of salt in the blender and process until crumb like cookie crumbs.
-Take out about ½ and set aside.
+- Put the pecan nuts, 1 date, and a pinch of salt in the blender and process until crumb-like cookie crumbs.
+Spoon about ½ into a bowl and set aside.
 Leave the rest in the blender.

 - Zest the lemon and add it to the blender, then remove the remaining peel and white pith with a sharp knife (you can see how I do it in my video above).
 Discard the peel and pith and add the whole lemon to the blender.

-- Add everything else and blend until smooth.
+- Add everything else (coconut milk, chickpeas, frozen mango, turmeric, salt, apple cider vinegar, and maple syrup) to the blender and blend until smooth.

-- Pour into ice-pop molds then sprinkle on the pecan crumbs you set aside evenly between them all.
+- Pour into the popsicle mold leaving a little space, and then sprinkle on the pecan crumbs you set aside earlier evenly between them all.
 Press the crumbs down lightly with a finger so they get embedded a little bit.